efroemling/ballistica/docs/ba_module.md

 deleted without affecting the game; this call is often used when pruning lists of Actors, such as with <a href="#method_ba_Actor__autoretain">ba.Actor.autoretain</a>()</p>

-<p>The default implementation of this method returns 'node.exists()'
+<p>The default implementation of this method always return True.</p>
-if the Actor has a 'node' attr; otherwise True.</p>

 <p>Note that the boolean operator for the Actor class calls this method,
 so a simple "if myactor" test will conveniently do the right thing